Skip to content

 Get to know your model

 Establishing a comfortable and relaxed environment for your subject is crucial in capturing authentic and natural expressions in portrait photography.
-One way to achieve this is by taking the time to get to know your subject and engaging in conversation with them.
+One way to achieve this is by getting to know your subject and conversing with them.
 This allows you to build a rapport with them, establish trust, and create a connection that translates into the images.

-During the conversation, it is essential to make the subject feel comfortable and confident.
+During the conversation, making the subject feel comfortable and confident is essential.
 Encourage them to be themselves and express their personalities through their poses and facial expressions.
-Provide them with clear instructions on what you want them to do, but also allow them some freedom to move and express themselves.
+Provide clear instructions on what you want them to do and allow them the freedom to move and express themselves.

 It is also essential to consider the subject’s comfort during the photoshoot.
-Provide a comfortable space for them to sit or stand, and check in with them regularly to ensure they are not feeling fatigued or stressed.
-By doing so, you can create a positive and enjoyable experience for your subject, resulting in more natural and authentic portraits.
+Provide a comfortable space to sit or stand, and check in regularly to ensure they are not tired or stressed.
+Doing so can create a positive and enjoyable experience for your subject, resulting in more natural and authentic portraits.

 6. Choose the right lens